How to Love Your New Body

 How can you get over that “weight loss shock” and enjoy your healthier, slimmer shape?
 Give your mind and body a chance to catch up to each other, with these expert ideas.

 Stop scrutinizing your drooping breasts or dimply thighs.
 Instead, congratulate yourself on your success.
 “Recognize what your new body can do for you,” urges Conason.
 “Every morning, think about one thing you’re grateful to your body for.
 It can be ‘I love the way my body is strong’ or ‘I can lift a heavy weight’ or ‘I can walk up stairs without losing by breath.’”
 Practically speaking, it can take several months for skin to tighten up.
 Help the process along by taking toning yoga or strength training classes.
-(If you’ve lost a lot of weight, you might want to look into plastic surgery to trim the excess skin.)
 As for those expensive firming creams, the jury is out on whether they work, but it can’t hurt to show your skin a little love with some coconut oil or shea butter.

 Prepare yourself for attention.